CBD balm for dogs paws

 What kind of CBD is ok for pets?

-When using a CBD topical for dogs, it’s my opinion that you are best to stick with an isolate.
-CBD Isolate is a form of processing where the CBD molecule is isolated and in turn there is no THC, which dogs are known to be very sensitive to, however there are several essential oils that aren’t good for dogs and cats.
-There are a few essential oils that are known to be healing and also regarded as safe for dogs, remember they will lick anything that smells good to them.
+When using a CBD topical for dogs, it’s my opinion that you are best to stick with a Broad Spectrum Hemp distillate which is a form of processing where the CBD molecules along with the other minor constituents such as CBG, CBN are part of the distillate and the THC is Isolated and removed.
+Dogs are known to be very sensitive to THC.
+There are several essential oils that aren’t good for dogs and cats.
+A few essential oils that are known to be healing and also regarded as safe for dogs can be used for joint issues but remember they will lick anything that smells good to them.

 How do CBD paws balms help?

 While we can’t make direct claims about CBD products, we can share opinion about what works.
 You can also perform your own research.
 We know that dogs exposure to hot pavement, pulling sleds, running around, hiking trails with you and more, can put a beating on their pads.
 CBD is known to help with inflammation, soreness, dry skin conditions and more.
 Many owners have seen great improvement to dry and cracked pads, as well as dry noses and more.
 Paws balm are also known to be great for other skin irritations.
-Just make sure you choose a product that’s free of THC or anything like artificial scents or scent oils etc. Remember they will lick it so a food grade product with CBD Isolate is your best bet.
-Make sure the CBD is extracted by CO2 or by Food Grade Ethanol and contains tested CBD.
+Just make sure you choose a product that’s free of THC or anything like artificial scents or scent oils etc. Remember they will lick it so a food grade product with Broad Spectrum Hemp Distillate is your best bet.
+Make sure the CBD is processed with Food Grade Ethanol and free of any nasty solvents

 When they lick it off their paws, maybe they get an anti anxiety effect from ingesting it too?
 Just food for thought.
 Along with the CBD, A good balm should be free of any petro-chemicals or alcohols etc. A food grade product with oils such as coconut oil and plant butters are suggestible since they are known to condition the paws and moisturize, also you won’t have to worry about what your dog is ingesting.
 A good balm will also have a wax component to it, Candelilla wax (A Beeswax substitute) is what we use in our human balms since it’s a humectant, which means it forms a barrier and holds in moisture, it’s also suitable for everyone’s diet whether conventional, paleo, vegan or vegetarian.
 Dogs can also be allergic to bees, so it’s best to avoid Beeswax.